 An allowlist contains one or more exceptions that can be used during policy evaluation.
 For example allowing a CVE to be excluded from policy evaluation.

-The Allowlist tab shows a list of allowlists present in the policy bundle.
-Allowlists are an optional element of the bundle, and a policy bundle may contain multiple instances.
+The Allowlist tab shows a list of allowlists present in the policy.
+Allowlists are an optional element of the policy, and a policy may contain multiple instances.

 Add a New Allowlist